wodowiesel/GB-Dumper/README.md

  (like PCBWay/JLCPCB) with the RoHS lead-free option for environmental protection.

- Original: :copyright: 2011-2016 by insideGadgets
+ Original: :copyright: 2011-2016 by [insideGadgets](https://github.com/insidegadgets/GBCartRead/) support@insidegadgets.com

- Speed increases thanks to Frode vdM. (fvdm1992@yahoo.no) and David R.

- (https://github.com/insidegadgets/GBCartRead/ or support@insidegadgets.com)

 ## LICENSES